 - My Cancer Genome gives up-to-date information on what mutations make cancers grow and related treatment options, including available clinical trials

 - Lung Cancer Master Protocol (Lung-MAP): www.lung-map.org

-- For patients with squamous cell carcinoma
+- For patients with advanced non-small cell lung cancer

 - LUNG-MAP is a collaboration of many research sites across the country.
 They use a unique approach to match patients to one of several drugs being developed

 In addition, if you are interested in a specific drug or other treatment that is being developed, you can often find information about studies for that drug on the website of the company developing it.

 - Why do you recommend a targeted cancer therapy for me?

 - What kind of targeted cancer therapy will I get?

 - Will targeted cancer therapy be my only treatment or will it be combined with another treatment?